 You can send this snippet to your colleague via a messenger, or just import it to another IDE on your machine.
 To do this, click Add data source (+) → Import from clipboard.

 The datasource is copied without a password, so you’ll need to input it manually.
 DataGrip stores passwords in the KeePass storage on Windows and in native keychains on Linux and MacOS.
-You can configure the IDE to store passwords in KeePass on any OS: to do this go to Settings/Preferences → Appearance and behaviour → System settings → Passwords.
+You can configure the IDE to store passwords in KeePass on any OS: to do this go to Settings/Preferences → Appearance and behavior → System settings → Passwords.

 If for some reason that flow doesn’t meet your needs, here comes something for advanced users.

-The information on all data sources you have in a project is stored inside dataSources.xml file inside this project.
+The information on all data sources you have in a project is stored inside the dataSources.xml file inside this project.

-Where is this default project is located?
+Where is this default project located?

 If you created other projects than default, we assume you know where they are located.
-Anyway, if you go to File → Open Recent → Manage projects you’ll see all projects with their paths except the opened one.
+Anyway, if you go to File → Open Recent → Manage projects, you’ll see all projects with their paths except the opened one.

 So, if you open a project from another IDE, it will contain all data sources without passwords.
 They are stored in \.idea\dataSources.xml

 If you make any changes to this file, it will affect the data sources you use.
-It can be even placed under VCS to synchronize the data sources list between several users.
+It can be even placed under a VCS to synchronize the data sources list between several users.

 You might also notice the dataSources.local.xml file where DataGrip stores schema visibility settings and some other information that can vary from user to user.
-If a data source becomes global, the information about it is stored in the options folder which is located at the same level as the projects folder.
+If a data source becomes global, the information about it is stored in the options folder, which is located at the same level as the projects folder.

-That’s it!
-Please, comment if you have questions.
+That’s it.
+Please comment if you have questions.